Inside-Out: Hidden Factual Knowledge in LLMs: Hidden Knowledge

 We consider an auto-regressive language model $M$, where the next-token distribution given a context $x$ is $P_M(\cdot \mid x)$.
 Given a question $q$ and an answer $a$, we denote $M$'s token-level probability of generating $a$ as $P_{\text{M}}(a \mid q)=\prod_{i=1}^{n} P_M(a_i \mid q, a_{<i})$.
 Throughout the paper, $M$ is prompted to answer $q$ (see \S \ref{sec:qa_prompts}), so $q$ actually represents $\text{Prompt}(q)$, but we omit the explicit $\text{Prompt}$ notation for brevity.

 A common approach to test if $M$ knows a fact, e.g., { \textit{(``Empire State Building'', location, ``NYC'')}}, is to prompt it to answer a related question, such as { \textit{``Where is the Empire State Building located?''}} \citep{SimpleQA}.
 However, $M$'s outputs may vary with decoding strategy or question phrasing, making it unclear which output to evaluate.
 Furthermore, decoding algorithms can make locally optimal choices, leading $M$ to generate an incorrect answer despite assigning higher likelihood to correct ones, or vice versa.
 This raises the question of whether we can reliably infer what $M$ does or does not know based on a \textit{specific} generated answer.
 Lastly, one correct answer does not guarantee full knowledge, e.g., $M$ should know that both { \textit{``NYC''}} and { \textit{``New York City''}} are correct answers.
 To address these limitations, we propose to examine scores, such as token-level probabilities, that $M$ assigns to all plausible answer candidates.
 Specifically, we quantify knowledge per-question relative to the ability to score \textit{any} correct answer higher than \textit{any} plausible incorrect one, regardless of question phrasing.
 Since there are many possible ways to use $M$ to score an answer, we define knowledge \textit{relative to a scoring method}, which is also particularly useful for our objective of comparing between \textit{internal} parametric knowledge, and the knowledge that is expressed \textit{externally} (\S \ref{sec:hidden_knowledge_def}).
-We focus on a question-answer structure since it simplifies the definition, but we could also work with general claims, as we discuss in detail in \S \ref{sec:qa_format}.
+We focus on a question-answer structure since it simplifies the definition, but there are also alternative settings.
+For instance, examining the scores that $M$ assigns to \textit{claims} reflecting the relevant fact, as we discuss in detail in \S \ref{sec:qa_format}.

 \begin{definition}[Knowledge of a Model w.r.t a Scoring Method] For a model $\mathbf{M}$ and a fact represented as a \emph{\text{ (subject, relation, object)}} triplet \(\mathbf{(s,r,o)}\), e.g., \emph{\text{ (``France'', capital, ``Paris'')}}, we define the following sets: